 Invest in technology that makes your job easier

 Are you equipped to handle a rush of new business?
-Even if you have a large enough team ready to handle the work, new customers mean more customer calls schedule, and estimates and invoices to write.
+Even if you have a large enough team ready to handle the work, new customers mean more customer calls scheduled, and estimates and invoices to write.
 Successfully growing your business relies on having scalable processes in place to handle this additional work.

 Step two is moving from separate management tools to one unified platform.
-When you’re stringing together different HVAC software — one for dispatching, another for invoicing, etc. — it requires lots of time and effort to get information from one app to another.
+When you’re stringing together different HVAC solutions — one for dispatching, another for invoicing, etc. — it requires lots of time and effort to get information from one app to another.

 This is what Housecall offers HVAC and other home service industries: one unified solution to manage your entire operation.
 And it doesn’t just make your life easier; it also adds value to your customers.

 For instance, Housecall offers new opportunities for customer engagement, such as live chat.
 Per one recent customer service survey, 79% of businesses polled said that offering live chat has increased sales, revenue, and customer loyalty.

 The secret to becoming a bigger business is thinking about what you’ll need in the long-term and making smart investments that will get you there.
 Investing in finding and securing new clients needs to coincide with infrastructure investments.
 Find new business, and be prepared to handle it.

 These three strategies are proven, time-tested investments that, when done well, will become central to your ongoing growth and success.
 With the right positioning, the right online presence, and the right technology, you’re set up to reach new heights.